caiguanhao/baidu-maps-download/README.md

 Start Point (``sp``) is the top-left point of the map while End Point (``ep``) is the bottom-right point.

     bash points2pieces.sh [OPTION] sp_x sp_y ep_x ep_y [level=12 [type=web]]

     Options:
         --dry-run              Show list of commands instead of executing them.
         --with-traffic         Also download the traffic layer.
-        --with-transport       Also download the transport layer.
-Valid if type is sate.
-        --with-transport-alt   Also download the transport layer with bigger font.
-Valid if type is sate.

 #### Center Point